-The roads are actually fine if one allows sufficient time, but I was pleased that Peter was at the wheel that day!
+The roads are actually fine if one allows sufficient time.
+Nevertheless, I was pleased that Peter was at the wheel that day!

 The History of the Gila Cliff Dwellings

 The Mogollon people, a group of Puebloan people, built the cliff dwellings close to the Gila River in the latter part of the thirteenth century.
-It is thought that up to 15 families occupied the dwellings at any one point and one can see today evidence of how they lived: where they stored food, where they gathered, where they built fires etc. There are five caves and 40 rooms in total.
+Historians believe that up to 15 families occupied the dwellings at any one point.
+One can see today evidence of how they lived: where they stored food, where they gathered, where they built fires etc. There are five caves and 40 rooms in total.
 They built their homes inside the caves from rock, mortar and timber.
 In an era of frequent migrations, however, it appears that the inhabitants had moved on by 1300.

 The Gila Cliff Dwellings were designated a National Monument in 1907 by President Theodore Roosevelt.